egecansen/emtp/README.md

 # EMTP - Expert Model Training Pipeline

 EMTP is a comprehensive pipeline for acquiring, processing, and preparing data for training expert AI models.
-The pipeline focuses on quality assurance (QA) related content, systematically collecting questions, retrieving relevant URLs using DuckDuckGo search, and capturing webpage screenshots.
+The pipeline focuses on quality assurance (QA) related content, systematically collecting questions, retrieving relevant URLs using DuckDuckGo search with optional dorks support, and capturing webpage screenshots or downloading PDFs.

 ## Key Features

 - **Interactive Pipeline**: Choose individual stages or run the full pipeline with custom paths
-- **DuckDuckGo Search**: Uses DuckDuckGo for URL retrieval (privacy-focused, no Google)
+- **DuckDuckGo Search with Dorks**: Uses DuckDuckGo for URL retrieval with optional search operators (privacy-focused, no Google)
+- **PDF Support**: Automatic detection and downloading of PDF files when using `filetype:pdf` dorks
 - **Unicode Handling**: Automatically processes and normalizes Unicode characters in questions
 - **Temp Directory Management**: Uses organized temp directories for intermediate data storage
 - **Modular Architecture**: Clean separation of acquisition, enrichment, and training stages
+- **Multi-format Processing**: Handles both webpage screenshots (PNG) and PDF documents

 ## Project Structure